Theia-Finance-Labs/trisk.demo/README.md

 # trisk.demo
 Library of example scripts to generate and analyse trisk simulations.
 This R package does not contain any function, but rather scripts found in the `data-raw` folder.
+The content of the workspace folder is not tracked by git.
+It can be used as a local storage for intermediate data and results.
+The content of data-raw/data is not tracked by git either.

 Explore the underlying model source code : https://github.com/Theia-Finance-Labs/trisk.model Utility functions to explore Trisk outputs : https://github.com/Theia-Finance-Labs/trisk.analysis